CarpenterBug/atlassian-verification-reload/README.md

 # Atlassian Verification Reload

-A simple Chrome, Edge and Brave (Firefox support coming soon) browser extension to reload Jira and Confluence pages with request one-time passcode modal after successful verification.
+A simple browser extension to reload Atlassian's Jira and Confluence verification pages after a successful verification.

+Once your Atlassian session expires, verify your identity once and click the extension to reload all other "Verify your identity" pages to skip the verification process again and again.

 # Installation